-To keep to the schedule Hollywood suggested, I needed to run to catch the 90 minute history tour of Fort Jefferson that started at 12:40 PM.
+To keep to the schedule Hollywood suggested, I needed to run to catch the 90-minute history tour of Fort Jefferson that started at 12:40 PM.
 On the beach I was second guessing myself about the history tour and considered skipping it but I’m so glad I didn’t!

-The Fort Jefferson History Tour
+Take the Fort Jefferson History Tour on Dry Tortugas

 Shortly after you get off the boat there is the option to listen to a 20 minute history talk about Fort Jefferson.
 Hollywood told me to give that talk a pass and opt for his 90 minute tour instead.
 I like history but I also love beautiful sand beaches – and I don’t get enough beach time in my life.